grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 [active_series_custom_trackers: <map of tracker name (string) to matcher (string)> | default = ]

 # (experimental) Non-zero value enables out-of-order support for most recent
+# samples that are within the time window w.r.t. the newest sample for that time
+# series if it exists (i.e. within [series.maxTime-timeWindow, series.maxTime])
+# or w.r.t. the TSDB's max time if the series does not exist (i.e. within
-# samples in this time window.
-Ingester will need more memory that is a factor
+# [db.maxTime-timeWindow, db.maxTime]).
+Ingester will need more memory that is a
-# of rate of out of order sample being ingested and number of series getting out
+# factor of rate of out of order sample being ingested and number of series
-# of order samples.
+# getting out of order samples.
 It can be configured per-tenant.
 # CLI flag: -ingester.out-of-order-time-window
 [out_of_order_time_window: <duration> | default = 0s]